OtmarKirch/meetApp/README.md

 5. AddanAppShortcuttotheHomeScreen: As a user, I should be able to click on a Home Button, so that I get to the home screen from anywhere in the app

-6. DisplayChartsVisualizingEventDetails.
-As a user, I should have an option for visualization available, so that I am shown a visualization of the event details.
+6. DisplayChartsVisualizingEventDetails: As a user, I should have an option for visualization available, so that I am shown a visualization of the event details.

 ## Scenarios